awesomemotive/wp101plugin/readme.txt

 Tags: wp101, tutorials, video, help, learn, screencast Requires at least: 3.2
 Requires PHP: 5.4
-Tested up to: 5.1.1
+Tested up to: 5.3
-Stable tag: 5.1.0
+Stable tag: 5.2.0

-The WordPress 101 video tutorials are all-new for Gutenberg and Wordpress 5.0!
-Watch videos directly within the dashboard.
-Choose which videos to show, or add your own.
+The WP101® Plugin provides your clients with a library tutorial videos for WordPress, WooCommerce, Jetpack, Yoast SEO, and more — right in their own dashboard.
+Choose which videos to show, or add your own!

 == Description ==

-**Yes!
-Our WordPress 101 tutorial videos have been updated for the all-new block editor in WordPress 5.0!**

-The WP101 Plugin is simply the easiest way to teach your clients WordPress basics, cutting your support costs while providing an invaluable resource for your clients.
-It delivers a complete set of professionally-produced “WordPress 101” tutorial videos directly within your client’s dashboard!
+The WP101® Plugin is simply the easiest way to teach your clients WordPress basics, cutting your support costs while providing an invaluable resource for your clients.
+It delivers a library of professionally-produced, ‘WordPress 101’ tutorial videos directly within your client’s own dashboard.

-Plus, the WP101 Plugin also includes a complete set of tutorial videos for WooCommerce, Jetpack, and Yoast SEO, if those plugins are also installed on the site.
+Plus, the WP101 Plugin also includes tutorial videos for WooCommerce, Jetpack, Yoast SEO, and Ninja Forms, provided those plugins are also installed and activated on the site in question.
 Videos for other popular plugins are in the works.

 Simply enter your [WP101Plugin.com](https://wp101plugin.com/) API key to display our WordPress tutorial videos within your client’s WordPress administration panel.

-You can choose which tutorial videos are shown, and even embed your own custom videos!
+You can choose which tutorial videos to show in the list, or even embed your own custom videos!

-Stop wasting time teaching WordPress to your clients.
-Let the WP101 Plugin free your time to focus on what you do best!
+Stop wasting your valuable time teaching WordPress to your clients.
+Let the WP101 Plugin free your time to do what you do best!

 == Installation ==